Taiko3615/com.five-doors.cordova.smartopen/README.md

-com.five-doors.smartopen
+com.five-doors.cordova.smartopen
 ========================

-Opens an external app or launched the
+Opens an external app or launches the app store.
+Android and iOS